On the Effectiveness of Hybrid Pooling in Mixup-Based Graph Learning for Language Processing: Conclusions

 \section{Conclusions}

-In this paper, we comprehensively investigated how the graph pooling methods impact the effectiveness of Mixup when dealing with graph-structured data.
-We considered the basic max pooling method, the state-of-the-art GMT pooling method, and nine different hybrid pooling methods defined by ourselves.
+In this paper, we comprehensively investigated how the graph pooling methods impact the effectiveness of Mixups when dealing with graph-structured data.
+We considered the Max-pooling operator, the state-of-the-art GMT pooling operator, and nine different hybrid pooling methods defined ourselves.
 In the empirical analysis part, we conducted experiments on both traditional NLP tasks (fake news detection) and PL tasks (problem classification) using six types of GNN architecture.
-The experimental results demonstrated that the pooling method significantly impacts the effectiveness of Mixup, where hybrid pooling methods outperform the max pooling and GMT pooling methods in terms of producing accurate and robust models.
-The hyperparameter $\alpha$ has a limited impact on Mixup for augmenting graph-structured data.
-This study gave the lesson that, when using Mixup in GNNs, carefully choosing the pooling methods could help produce better models.
+The experimental results demonstrated that the pooling operator significantly impacts the effectiveness of Mixup, where hybrid pooling operators outperform both the Max-pooling and GMT operators in terms of producing accurate and robust GNN models.
+The hyperparameter $\alpha$ has a limited impact on Mixup in augmenting graph-structured data.
+This study gave the lesson that, when using Mixup in GNNs, carefully choosing the pooling operators could help produce better models.